ABout the company

 Kristin comes from a dance background in Bulgarian Folklore Dance.
 She has been a dancer in Ensemble ‘Aktavis’ from 2004.
 After coming to England, she kept her connections with the ensemble by supporting them in their annual international folklore festival ‘Peace on the Balkans’ as their Emcee.

 During her degree she took part in the two year project Playing Identities- Performing Heritage in Italy (2015-2016).
 There she worked with theatre makers from Catalonia, Italy, Romania, Lithuania and Britain.
 She has performed and choreographed a film in collaboration with the performance poet Leah Thorn named Shhh!(2015).
-She is also a sessional teacher at the University for the Creative Arts, Canterbury where she teaches Contextual Studies.
+She also has experience as a sessional teacher at the University for the Creative Arts, Canterbury where she taught Contextual Studies(2017).
 As an actress she has worked on various short films, theatre production in the UK and Bulgaria.
 She has been workshopping with Paul Allain, Gardzienice (The European Centre for Theatre Practices), Theatre Re, AΦE, Benji Reid, Candoco Dance Company and more.
-Kristin also has interest in photography.
+Kristin also has interest in photography and yoga practises.

 Olaf is a performer in GOLKK.
 He is a 23 year old Norwegian and came to England in 2013 to follow his passion for theatre.
 Alongside his work with the company Olaf works with Site-Specific theatre and its connection to movement.